iRobot Create Python Example

 self._play_callback=value

-def Init(self,port):
+def init(self,port):

 self._serial=serial.Serial(port="/dev/ttyUSB0",baudrate=57600)